Why You Should Encapsulate Your Crawlspace

 Your duct will be protected from issues such as pest infestation, humidity, and mold build-up.
 By doing this through encapsulating your crawlspace, the efficiency of your HVAC system will improve.
 Besides additional duct insulation, this is a process that will also promote floor insulation.
-Your house will control heat loss better.
+Your house will prevent heat loss better.

 Better and Long-Term Protection